easysnmp/easysnmp/setup.rst

 Documentation
 -------------

-Please check out the `Easy SNMP documentation at Read the Docs`_.
+Please check out the
+`Easy SNMP documentation at Read the Docs <http://easysnmp.readthedocs.org/>`_.
 This includes install instructions for various operating systems.

-.. _Easy SNMP documentation at Read the Docs: http://easysnmp.readthedocs.org/